Hey there! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Is Your Beer Alive?

 Now that unpasteurized beer has been explained to you, you’re probably ready to go out and see if you can find any at the local taproom.
-Don’t be surprised if there is more unpasteurized beer available than you originally thought!
+Don’t be surprised if there is more live beer available than you originally thought!
 With more flavor and health benefits than pasteurized beer, there’s no reason you shouldn’t be raising your mug to this kind of beer.

 FAQs About Unpasteurized Beer